andlabs/libui/README.md

 	* Fixed uiMultilineEntry not properly having line breaks on Windows.
 	* Added `uiNewNonWrappingMultilineEntry()`, which creates a uiMultilineEntry that scrolls horizontally instead of wrapping lines.
 (This is not documented as being changeable after the fact on Windows, hence it's a creation-time choice.)
 	* uiAreas on Windows and some internal Direct2D areas now respond to `WM_PRINTCLIENT` properly, which should hopefully increase the quality of screenshots.
+	* uiDateTimePicker on GTK+ works properly on RTL layouts and no longer disappears off the bottom of the screen if not enough room is available.
+It will also no longer be marked for localization of the time format (what the separator should be and whether to use 24-hour time), as that information is not provided by the locale system. :(

 ## Runtime Requirements